• Skip to main content

 OPEN HOUSE

 Since 1972, the Lincoln Shrine has honored Lincoln and the Civil War with an annual Open House.
 Featuring Civil War re-enactors, live music, activities, and much more, the Open House is an event not to be missed!
 Take a look back at photographs and videos from the Lincoln Shrine Open House in years past.
-Relive old memories or see what you can expect here.
+See the Open House photo album to relive old memories or see what you can expect.

 LINCOLN DINNER